-The Connecticut Leather Company is founded in West Hartford, Connecticut by Russian immigrant Maurice Greenberg in 1932, selling shoe repair supplies out of a shop on Market Street.
+The Connecticut Leather Company is founded in West Hartford, Connecticut by Russian immigrant Maurice Greenberg in March of 1932, selling shoe repair supplies out of a shop at 28 Market Street.
 Joining the family business after graduating from Hartford’s Trinity College with a Bachelor of Science degree in mathematics in 1948, his son Leonard champions a move to leather craft kits featuring character licensing from the likes of Disney and Howdy Doody.
 He also moves the company into vacuum form plastic molding in 1957 and sells off the leather business as their plastic products like sandboxes and toboggans go soaring off store shelves.
-Shortening their name to Coleco in 1961, by the end of the decade they are the largest manufacturer of above-ground swimming pools.
-Lawyer Arnold Greenberg joins his father and brother in 1966, and Coleco makes its first move into games two years later by acquiring Eagle Toys, a Canadian maker of popular rod hockey tables that becomes Coleco Canada.
+Organizing as Coleco Industries in June of 1961 and holding an IPO with 120,000 shares available to the public in Sept, by the end of the decade the company is the largest manufacturer of above-ground swimming pools.
+Lawyer Arnold Greenberg joins his father and brother in 1966, and Coleco pays $2 million to make a big foray into Canada and sports games in Oct. of 1968 by acquiring Eagle Toys, a large, Montreal-based maker of popular rod hockey tables that becomes Coleco Canada.

-The company becomes a publicly traded entity on the NYSE in 1971, and Maurice’s two sons Leonard and Arnold take the helm in 1973, with Leonard handling the manufacturing and engineering side and Arnold covering the finances and marketing.
+Maurice’s two sons Leonard and Arnold take the helm in 1973, with Leonard handling the manufacturing and engineering side and Arnold covering the finances and marketing.
 In a quest for diversification, Coleco purchases Canadian company Featherweight Corporation, makers of the Alouette snowmobile line, in March of 1972.
 With a name change to Alouette Recreational Products, Ltd., this division of Coleco Canada diversifies into the off-season with the design and production of its first motorcycle, the AX-125 dirt bike, with disastrous results.
 A limited run of around 600 bikes, all flagged by the U.S. National Highway Traffic Safety Administration with multiple defects and subject to a safety recall.
-Losing millions on the company, Coleco divests itself of Alouette in 1975.
+Losing millions on the company, Coleco divests itself of Alouette Recreational Products in 1975, selling it to Rupp Industries of Mansfield, Ohio.
 That same year, the success of Atari’s home PONG game opens up a new genre of entertainment, and shows Coleco the path out of possible bankruptcy.

 Ralph Baer, inventor of the first home video game Odyssey by Magnavox, gets wind of this new “PONG” chip, and tips off his friend Arnold Greenberg.
 Thus does Coleco become GI’s first customer for the sensational silicon.
 At a cost of $5 to $6 per chip, depending on volume pricing, the rush on this IC is so intense that only Coleco receives their full shipment, early enough to mass manufacture a large enough supply of videogame units for sale through 1976.
 The release of its Telstar video table tennis unit in May of the year, retailing for half as much as Atari’s console, increases the company’s overall sales by 65 percent; sales of the console for 1976 exceed $110 million.
-The million-seller $49.95 Telstar home PONG clone gives Coleco a taste of the profits to be had in electronic video games, and it thirsts for more.
-The company produces nine more varieties of the Telstar unit, nearly bankrupting itself again in 1978 as the home videogame market moves over to programmable, cartridge-based game units.
+The $49.95 Telstar home PONG clone is ranked at #5 for top-selling Christmas toys in 1976, according to a survey by Toy and Hobby World magazine; by 1979 there will be around 300,000 of the original Telstar unit sold.
+Coleco has been given a taste of the profits to be had in electronic video games, and it thirsts for more.
+An East Coast dock workers strike prevents the company from getting enough circuit boards for the 1977 Christmas season, but Coleco soldiers on in 1978 to produce nine more varieties of the Telstar unit, nearly bankrupting itself again as the home videogame market moves over to programmable, cartridge-based game units.
 They try to up their game with their own cartridge-based entries like Telstar Game Computer and Telstar Arcade, but the graphics of these machines aren’t much above PONG.
-With game manufacturers slashing the price of their own dedicated consoles up to 75%, Coleco is forced to dump over a million obsolete Telstar machines at a cost of 22.3 million dollars.
+With game manufacturers slashing the price of their own dedicated consoles up to 75%, Coleco is forced to dump over a million obsolete Telstar machines onto the market at a loss of 22.3 million dollars.